 The Importance Of Using Transcreation Vs Translation

-In this article, we’ll look at how to recognize when you should use transcreation instead of basic translation.
+In this article, we’ll look at how to recognise when you should use transcreation instead of basic translation.
 This is a key element of global marketing content and not something that should be neglected, so consider all the information carefully.
 It’s designed to save you time and – in some cases – money when choosing the best route for your international growth.
-Firstly, it’s important to be cautious about using a “one-size-fits-all” approach when localizing your global marketing content.
+Firstly, it’s important to be cautious about using a “one-size-fits-all” approach when localising your global marketing content.
 Many people don’t give much thought to the importance of laying out content in separate categories.
-Your content will probably need varying degrees and combinations of localization, translation, and transcreation, so a generalized approach won’t tap into your true needs.
+Your content will probably need varying degrees and combinations of localisation, translation, and transcreation, so a generalised approach won’t tap into your true needs.

 Transcreation or Translation – 4 steps To Uncover The Best Path

-1 – Categorize Your Marketing Content – Fact Vs. Emotion
+1 – Categorise Your Marketing Content – Fact Vs. Emotion

 You also have to make sure that the intended tone is retained following the process of translating from one language to another.
 Making sure the right tone is kept in creative content requires a completely different process.
 If persuasion and emotion are added to the mix, that’s where transcreation comes in.
 A linguist with experience in transcreation can ensure that the content conveys the intended impact, no matter what the language.

 2 – Recognize Which Forms Of Content Work Best With Transcreation

 This leads right into understanding which content will naturally need transcreation.
 Knowing this can be a serious time-saver, and prevent you from pondering over the matter too much.
 Content such as app store listings, brochures, collateral with mounds of copy, slogans, taglines, and sales materials are almost always prime candidates for transcreation over direct translation.
 You don’t need a word for word translation as much as you need the basic intent to be rebuilt from the ground up.